 Under regulations governing urban transportation planning as prescribed jointly by the Federal Highway Administration and the Federal Transit Administration, the St. Joseph Area Transportation Study Organization (SJATSO), as the designated MPO, has the responsibility of developing the TIP for the metropolitan planning area.
 The TIP, by regulation, is to be incorporated into the STIP without modification.

-The map of proposed projects for the 2018-2021 TIP update is below:
+The map of projects for the 2018-2021 TIP is below.
+Click on the pins for more project information.

 For a copy of the current TIP or archived TIPs see below: